earthrise-media/farm-the-gap/README.md

 ## 📍 Overview

-[Farm The Gap](https://stories.theplotline.org/farm-the-gap/), a new digital puzzle game from [The Plotline](https://theplotline.org/), gives you the keys to this virtual global farm.
+[Farm The Gap](https://stories.theplotline.org/farm-the-gap/), a new digital puzzle game from [The Plotline](https://theplotline.org/), gives you the keys to a virtual global farm.
 Modeled on real-world data, the game’s objective is to close a 50% “food gap” by simply changing what we grow and eat.

 This repository contains all the source code and data for the game.